Last updated: 2024-11-10 Sun 12:39

 1.3.3.
 DONE Install clipboard support

-So that copying / pasting into / to nvim works.
-Easiest way to do this is with Winget and win32yank.
+Easiest way (tested) to do this is with Winget and win32yank.

-Then launch cmd.exe and issue:
+Launch cmd.exe and issue:

 winget install win32yank